Generalized cohomology theories for algebraic stacks: Introduction

 \begin{rem} For general coefficients $\sF$, \thmref{thm:Borel} gives isomorphisms

 where $(U_i)_i$ is a sequence of algebraic approximations to the Borel construction.
 On $\pi_0$ we have surjections (see \eqref{eq:anfp1n0} for notation)

-which however we do not know to be injective for general $\sF$.
-For example, the fact that this holds in the case of motivic cohomology relies on strong vanishing statements which do not hold e.g. in algebraic cobordism.
+which however we do not know to be injective for general $\sF$.\footnote{ Note added in final revision: In the subsequent paper \cite{equilisse} we show that this holds when \begin{inlinelist} \item $\sF$ is eventually coconnective with respect to the cohomological t-structure, or \item $\sF$ is the \emph{rationalized} algebraic cobordism or algebraic K-theory spectrum. \end{inlinelist} } For example, our proof that this holds in the case of motivic cohomology relies on a vanishing property which does not hold e.g. in algebraic cobordism.

-In particular, although the right-hand side has been considered in the case of algebraic cobordism in \cite{HellerMalagonLopez,KrishnaCobordism} (and in an abstract setting in \cite[Cor.~3.8]{KiemPark}), it is not known to satisfy the right-exact localization sequence (see Footnote~\ref{fn:1390gy1}).
-In contrast, lisse-extended cobordism does have right-exact localization sequences which in fact even extend to long-exact sequences using the higher groups (see \propref{prop:07ug71}).
-In general, we regard the lisse extension as a good way to define ``Borel-type'' extensions of arbitrary generalized cohomology theories. \end{rem}
+In particular, although the right-hand side has been considered in the case of algebraic cobordism in \cite{HellerMalagonLopez,KrishnaCobordism} (and in an abstract setting in \cite[Cor.~3.8]{KiemPark}), it is not known to admit right-exact localization sequences (see Footnote~\ref{fn:1390gy1}).
+In contrast, lisse-extended cobordism does have right-exact localization sequences which in fact even extend to long-exact sequences using the higher groups (see \propref{prop:07ug71}).\footnote{ Note added in final revision: In the subsequent paper \cite{equilisse} we show that lisse-extended bordism (of possibly singular schemes) agrees with the bordism theory of \cite{HellerMalagonLopez} with rational coefficients.
+In particular, the latter also admits right-exact localization sequences. } In general, we regard the lisse extension as a good way to define ``Borel-type'' extensions of arbitrary generalized cohomology theories. \end{rem}

 \begin{rem} \thmref{thm:Borel} is deduced from a stronger comparison of motivic stable homotopy types.
 For example, the lisse-extended motivic stable homotopy type of a classifying stack $BG$ is compared with the Morel--Voevodsky construction (see \thmref{thm:Borel M}).
 Moreover, we show that the lisse-extended motivic homotopy type recovers (and generalizes) all previous constructions of motives of stacks found in the literature \cite{ToenMotive,Choudhury,HoskinsPepinLehalleur,RicharzScholbach,ChoudhuryDeshmukhHogadi} (see Remarks~\ref{rem:CDH comparison}, \ref{rem:ysbobql} and \ref{rem:UO1b2hov}). \end{rem}